HarshithaPaladugu/Airbnb_Analysis_3/README.md

 *The desired columns are fetched from the huge dataset containing 30 columns and 5555 rows, to create a new data frame.
 *The new data frame is saved as a csv file in the desired path.
 *The analysis is performed on the csv file created by fetching the desired attributes from the huge dataset.
+#Airbnb_pBI_Report.pdf:
+*Contains the visualizations of the Airbnb dataset drawn using powerBI tool